|Up Previous Next|

 If this is greater than 0, the light levels underneath the object will be calculated.
 This setting can be used to model overhangs.

-Ending Elevation: The elevation the light-obstruction object ends at.
+Ending Elevation: The elevation at which the light-obstruction object ends.
 If this elevation is lower than the elevation of a light fixture, some light will pass over the object.
 See the section for more information on specifying this elevation.

 Reflectance: The percentage of light reflected by the photometric solid.
 It is only used if reflections are turned on in the calculation.

 There are two types of point-by-point photometric calculations available: general and egress.
 Each calculation uses separate fixtures, separate fixture lumens, and separate layers.

 Separate Light Fixtures: Each calculation uses a separate set of light fixtures.
 Each light fixture on the drawing can be marked as being included in the general lighting calculation, egress lighting calculation, both calculations, or not included.
 This is important for egress calculations, as only certain light fixtures will be on during an emergency situation.
 See the section for more information on specifying whether a light fixture is used for general or egress calculations.

 Separate Light Fixture Lumens: In the light fixture schedule, the total lumens for the fixture can be set differently for the general calculation and egress calculation.
 This is important for egress calculations for fixtures, as only certain lamps will be on in an emergency situation.
 See the section for more information on lumen settings.